Season 1, Episode 34

 Then, you have someone who’s a sensual that might be partnered with any of the other blueprints, but a sensual likes all of the senses.
 That might be the person that cannot get out of her head or their head if the light is not right, if the there’s mess in the room or the music is too loud or there’s no music or it smells weird, all of their senses, it’s like they’re screaming at them in their mind and in their body.

 Sensuals like it to feel good.
 They like the mood lighting to be right.
 They like the music to be a certain way.
 They like it to smell a certain way.
 They like it to be clean.
 Sometimes they’re partnered, let’s say they’re partnered with a sexual, and the sexual is like, why does all this matter?
 Just relax.
 That’s not fair.
 That is not fair.
-Your partner has things about them that help them feel safe and comfortable enough to feel turn on, which is extremely vulnerable.
+Your partner has things about them that help them feel safe and comfortable enough to feel turned on, which is extremely vulnerable.

 You both get to participate in delivering what the other person needs and wants.
 Occasionally, you’ll deliver what the other person needs and wants because you love them, but if you’re constantly the one that’s doing it, you’ll eventually not want to do it anymore.
 You’ll eventually want to be reciprocated, have the other person take time to get to know you, but for the most part, the people that don’t understand the others, I mean, just general, there’s a lot of sexuals in the world, and it’s a lot of men because they grew up with porn and they saw their attachment or their connection to turn on.